2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Signing with a wallet supporting PSBT

-PSBT (Partially Signed Bitcoin Transactions) is an interchange format for Bitcoin transactions that are still pending full signature.
+PSBT (Partially Signed Bitcoin Transactions) is an interchange format for Bitcoin transactions still need to be fully signed.
 PSBT is supported in BTCPay Server and can be signed with compatible hardware and software wallets.

 The construction of a fully signed Bitcoin transaction goes through the following steps: